Procedures

 Indications/purpose

-• May perform treatment on the spot or leave complicated cases (e.g., multiple stenosis) to be discussed at the conference (every Mon and Thurs)
+• May perform treatment on the spot or leave complicated cases (e.g., multiple severe stenosis) to be discussed at the conference (every Mon and Thurs)

 Key Actions

-• Label images immediately post stent insertion and when GTN is administered (or take notes on the run number)
+• Label images post stent insertion and when GTN is administered (or take notes on the run number)

 Additional Imaging/Tests